-The Consent Holder must hold at least one meeting with the Kaitiaki Forum prior to the submission of any of the final plans or Management and Monitoring Plans required by the conditions of this consent.
-The Consent Holder must ensure that copies of the draft plans and Management Plans are made available at the meeting and must consider any feedback provided by the Kaitiaki Forum prior to submitting the plans and Management Plans to the Council for certification.
+The Consent Holder must hold at least one meeting with the Kaitiaki Forum prior to the submission to the Council of any of the final plans or Management and Monitoring Plans required by the conditions of this consent.
+The Consent Holder must ensure that copies of the draft plans and Management and Monitoring Plans are made available at the meeting and must consider any feedback provided by the Kaitiaki Forum prior to submitting the plans and Management and Monitoring Plans to the Council for certification.

 The Consent Holder must use its best endeavours to ensure that meetings with the Kaitiaki Forum are held at a time agreed by mana whenua during the lifetime of the Project.
 The Consent Holder and the Kaitiaki Forum must agree the frequency of meetings.